NASCAR operations of Chip Ganassi Racing: 2000: Transition to Chip Ganassi Racing

 On September 21, Chip Ganassi Racing announced that Ross Chastain would replace Kenseth in the No. 42 Chevrolet in 2021.
-After a few great runs including a third place finish in the Southern 500 and a second place at the inaugural Ally 400 at Nashville, the team missed the playoffs and finished 20th in points in his first fulltime season as a Cup driver.
-After the season however, Ganassi sold his assets to Justin Marks and the Trackhouse Racing Team.
-After a short decision, the team decided to bring the whole 42 team over including Ross, crew chief Phil Surgeon, the crew and sponsors including Advent Health but the 42 number did not come over as that team now runs as the 1 car.
+After a few great runs including a third-place finish in the Southern 500 and a second place at the inaugural Ally 400 at Nashville, the team missed the playoffs and finished 20th in points in his first fulltime season as a Cup driver.
+After the season however, Ganassi sold his assets to Justin Marks and the Trackhouse Racing.
+After a short decision, the team decided to bring the whole 42 team over including Ross, crew chief Phil Surgen, the crew and sponsors including AdventHealth but the 42 number did not come over as that team now runs as the 1 car.
 The 42 number however was not out of use long as the Petty GMS Racing team picked up its second car as the 42.